mishraomp/python-git-actions/README.md

 # python-git-actions
 This repository demonstrates how to execute python scripts using git actions for different environments.
-Please follow the below steps to setup your environment.
+Please follow the below steps to set up your environment.
 This repository has 3 environments: `dev`, `test` and `prod`. but you can add more environments.

 1. Create a repository in GitHub.
 2. Clone the repository, create the branches as per your requirements, (`deploy/dev`, `deploy/test`, `deploy/prod`) in this case.